myraileen/GA-SEI-Script/README.md

 * [REST-api implementation of master branch models](https://github.com/myraileen/GA-SEI-Script/tree/django_rest_api)

 ## Overview
 This project overlays a user interface built using Python, Django and Postsql datbase with full CRUD on book chapter and verse models.
-The non-user data models this project demonstrates is "Chapter" and "Verse".
+The non-user data models this project demonstrates is "Book", "Chapter" and "Verse".

 #### MVP requirements: